We are offering services at all our campuses by reserving your seat.

 Do I have to wear a mask?

 In accordance with the Washington State mandate, we are asking everyone in attendance over the age of five to wear a mask over their mouth and nose throughout the duration of our service time and to practice social distancing.

 What other safety precautions is Summit View taking?

 We’re doing everything we can to create a safe, loving environment.

 - Hand sanitizer will be available throughout the building.

-- We will also regularly clean high-touch surfaces throughout the morning and in– between services (delete if you only have one).
+- We will also regularly clean high-touch surfaces throughout the morning and in–between services.

 - In the auditorium, we’ve arranged our seating to maintain social distancing and are asking that family units leave three open seats between them.

 What should I do to prepare for Sunday?

 You can help us love others well in these ways, but you’re not limited to this list!
 Together we can find creative ways to tangibly show the love of Christ.